Gibbs u-states for the foliated geodesic flow and transverse invariant measures: The foliated geodesic flow of foliations with negatively curved leaves

 By absolute continuity of the holonomy maps (see Theorem \ref{absolutecontinuity}), we find the following disintegrations of $m_v$ in local unstable and center-stable manifolds respectively:

-\paragraph{Angle function.} Let $v\in\hM$.
+\paragraph{Angle function.} Let $T\hcF=E\oplus F$ be a continuous splitting of the tangent space of $\hcF$.
+Let $v\in\hM$.
 The foliated Sasaki metric induces a Euclidean structure on $T_v\hL_v$ which comes with a volume denoted by $\vol_v$.

-Let $\Pp(v)$ be the parallelepiped of $T_v\hL_v$ spanned by the concatenation of an orthonormal basis of $E^u(v)$ and an orthonormal basis of $E^{cs}(v)$ (recall that these two spaces are supplementary in $T_v\hL_v$).
-Applying Fubini's theorem, one sees that the number
+Let $P(v)$ be the parallelepiped of $T_v\hL_v$ spanned by the concatenation of an orthonormal basis of $E(v)$ and an orthonormal basis of $F(v)$ (these two spaces are supplementary in $T_v\hL_v$).